superhero-com/superhero/docs/plugin-sdk.md

 - **Easy to extend**: Add language files as needed
 - **Works for external plugins**: External plugins can bundle their own translations

+## API Plugin Development

+For backend plugins that process blockchain transactions and contribute to the popular feed, see the [API Plugin Development](./tutorials/hackathon/api-plugin-development.md) guide.

+Backend plugins can:
+- Process blockchain transactions
+- Extract and store plugin data
+- Contribute content to popular feed ranking
+- Handle reorgs and transaction updates

+## Popular Feed Integration

+Plugins can contribute content to the popular feed through:

+1. **Frontend**: Use feed plugins with proper ID format (`{plugin-name}:{id}`)
+2. **Backend**: Implement `PopularRankingContributor` interface

+See [Feed Plugins & Popular Feed Injection](./tutorials/hackathon/feed-plugins.md) for frontend integration and [API Plugin Development](./tutorials/hackathon/api-plugin-development.md) for backend integration.

 ## Testing
 - Develop locally as ESM; add your plugin URL to `CONFIG.PLUGINS`.
 - Mock `ensureWallet` and `cacheLink` for unit tests.
+- Test feed plugins with mock data and pagination scenarios.